 A regular steamer service operates in the summer.
 In winter this is reduced and only operates during daylight hours.
 There are also regular bus services should you choose to break the journey at different points.

-The final stretch from Lakeside back to Bowness is the longest and doesn't touch the lakeshore at all, but does afford some excellent views from Gummers Howe and lovely walking through the woods.
+The final stretch from Newby Bridge back to Bowness is the longest and doesn't touch the lakeshore at all, but does afford some excellent views from Gummers Howe and lovely walking through the woods.

 By using a combination of steamers, ferry and buses you can start and finish at many points along the way and return to your starting point, without the need to keep changing your Lake District accommodation.